24 Shocking Employee Onboarding Statistics in 2023 - Oak Engage

 employee onboarding statistics shows the impact of HR, staff turnover, effective onboarding and companies losing workforces

-A great employee onboarding experience will ultimately increase engagement rates from the start.
+A great experience will ultimately increase engagement rates from the start.
 Another reason to make sure your onboarding strategy is just right.

 Having an engaged workforce is important for the success of the business, the happiness of the employees and overall well being.